adonisjs/legacy-docs/3.0/first-steps.md

 Adonis automatically will load the `.env` file from the root of your project.

-But that may not be the case when you have common configuration settings your multiple projects and you want to load `.env` from a global location.
+But that may not be the case when you have common configuration settings for your multiple projects and you want to load `.env` from a global location.

 Simply pass `ENV_PATH` to the start script and Adonis will know where to load the file from.